-In 2007, the European chemicals legislation REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) was adopted to ensure that risks with chemicals are adequately controlled.
-However, the processes for identifying and taking appropriate regulatory measures against potentially harmful chemicals are still slow in relation to the current production rate of chemicals put on the European market.
+In 2007, the European chemicals legislation REACH (Registration, Evaluation, Authorisation, and Restriction of Chemicals) was adopted to ensure that risks with chemicals are adequately controlled.
+However, the processes for identifying and taking appropriate regulatory measures against potentially harmful chemicals are still slow in relation to the rate that chemicals are being put on the European market.

-To meet the challenges of our time regarding chemicals in everyday life, the structures for control and gathering of chemical information under the legislation must be improved.
-One action that could increase the precondition for using REACH to identify chemicals of concern for human health and the environment is to introduce significantly more transparency in the registration process.
+To meet the current challenges regarding chemicals in everyday life, the structures for the control and gathering of chemical information under the legislation must be improved.
+One action that might improve the preconditions for using REACH to identify chemicals of concern for human health and the environment is to introduce significantly greater transparency in the registration process.

 Why is transparency needed?

-These assessments rely on information about the chemicals’ toxicity, uses, foreseen exposures and risks, as well as instructions for safe handling.
-The current distribution of responsibilities and the characteristics of the REACH legislation has challenges of direct relevance for transparency:
+These assessments rely on information about the chemical’s toxicity, uses, and foreseen exposures and risks, as well as instructions for safe handling.
+The current distribution of responsibilities and the characteristics of the REACH legislation create challenges that are directly relevant to transparency:

-Firstly, the registration process has an inherent conflict of interest.
-The responsibility for generating and evaluating (eco)toxicity data and performing the risk assessment lies with theproducer or importer of the chemical, i.e. an actor that has aclear economic interest in the outcome of that process.
+- First, the registration process has an inherent conflict of interest.
+The responsibility for generating and evaluating (eco) toxicity data and performing the risk assessment lies with the producer or importer of the chemical, i.e. an actor that has a clear economic interest in the outcome of the process.

-Secondly, it is unclear if the REACH legislation can delivercomprehensive and correct assessments suitable for decisionsupport.
-Both the German Federal Institute for Risk Assessment (BfR) and the European Commission have performedevaluations of REACH registrations – and they both conclude that there is a remarkable lack of compliance from thechemicals industry, and that the information provided is often not sufficient for authorities to identify and prioritise theneed for action.
+- Second, it is unclear if the REACH legislation can deliver comprehensive and correct assessments that are suitable for decision-making.
+Both the German Federal Institute for Risk Assessment (BfR) and the European Commission have performed evaluations of REACH registrations – and they both conclude that there is a remarkable lack of compliance from the chemicals industry and that the information provided is often not sufficient for authorities to identify and prioritise the need for action.

-Thirdly, ECHA performs compliance checks on a relatively small percentage of the registered risk assessments (20% per tonnage band).
-Consequently, 80% of the risk assessments provided by the industry may not be checked for legal com-pliance.
+- Third, ECHA performs compliance checks on a relatively small percentage of the registered risk assessments (20% per tonnage band).
+Consequently, 80% of the risk assessments provided by the industry are not checked for legal compliance.

-As of this year, ECHA announced a plan to increase the percentage of compliance checks to 20% per tonnage band.
+As of this year, ECHA increased the percentage of compliance checks from 5% to 20% per tonnage band.
 This is an improvement, but considering the high number of non-compliant dossiers this target has to increase further until compliance is significantly improved.
-Furthermore, the increased compliance check target should be combined with a demand for greater scope in each control since current compliance checks only address certain parts of the scrutinized dossiers.
+Furthermore, the increased compliance check target should be combined with a demand for greater scope in each control because current compliance checks only address certain parts of the scrutinised dossiers.

-To ensure protection of human health and the environment, there is an apparent need for an increased supervision and evaluation of the quality of the risk assessments performed under REACH.
-This calls for complete transparency, so that independent evaluation by third parties is made possible.
+To ensure protection of human health and the environment, there is an urgent need for increased supervision and evaluation of the quality of the risk assessments performed under REACH.
+This calls for complete transparency so that independent evaluation by third parties is possible.